Implementing Laws At-a-Glance

 Proceedings cannot be initiated on reports relating to violations committed more than two years prior to the time of the report.

-Organizations must provide implicated individuals with: (i) the opportunity to provide their own explanations and evidence; and (ii) the opportunity to object to collected evidence within seven days (subject to the protection of the whistleblower).
+Organizations must provide implicated individuals with: (i) the opportunity to provide their own explanations and evidence; and (ii) the opportunity to object to collected evidence within seven days (subject to the whistleblower protections).
 Organizations must balance protecting the identity of the whistleblower and complying with this obligation on a case-by-case basis.

-The Commission for Personal Data Protection has been designated as the Competent Authority.
+The Commission for Personal Data Protection is the Competent Authority.

 Yes.